Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

-This analysis is general and can be obtained for any combination of games leading to complex and interesting phase spaces, Fig.~\ref{fig:Fig-2}.
-As a result, we obtain transitions between different (optimal) population states as functions of environment probabilities, which play the role of control parameters, analogous to temperature in physical systems.
+This analysis is general and can be obtained for any combination of two-player games, leading to complex and interesting phase spaces, Fig.~\ref{fig:Fig-2}.
+As a result, we obtain transitions between different (optimal) population states as functions of environment probabilities, which play the role of control parameters analogous to temperature or pressure in physical systems.
 We have therefore shown how mixing the prisoner's dilemma with a cooperative game increases the selection for cooperation in non-trivial ways.
-This is likely a more realistic situation, as organisms and especially people, have a diversity of modes of interaction some competitive and some cooperative.
-Thus, the presence of explicitly cooperative channels some of the time can help fix unstable cooperation all of the time.
+This is likely a more realistic situation as organisms, and especially people, have a diversity of modes of interaction, some competitive and some cooperative.
+Thus, the presence of explicitly cooperative channels some of the time helps unstable cooperation to emerge all of the time.